4Xplos1on/slovak-clickbait-detector/README.md

 | *Pocet turistov na Slovensku vzrastol o 20 percent* | LEGIT | 99% |
 | *Turisti zaplavili Slovensko.
 Pozrite sa kam sa uz neoplatí ist* | LEGIT | 87% |

 The second headline in each pair uses sensational framing, but the model still calls them legit.
-The last one drops to 87% confidence (probably because of "pozrite sa"), but still gets the wrong answer.
+The last one drops to 87% confidence (probably because of "pozrite sa"), but still gets it wrong.

-**What works well:** short factual headlines (99% confidence), question-style headlines that are genuinely neutral, and headlines that contain well-known clickbait phrases from the training data.
-The model also correctly handles legit headlines that sound surprising, like *"Vedci z SAV objavili novy druh jaskynneho chrobaka na Slovensku"* (LEGIT, 98%).
+**What works well:** short factual headlines (99% confidence), neutral question-style headlines, and headlines containing clickbait phrases from the training data.
+The model also handles legit headlines that sound surprising, like *"Vedci z SAV objavili novy druh jaskynneho chrobaka na Slovensku"* (LEGIT, 98%).

-**Why this happens:** The model was trained on only 178 clickbait headlines.
-It learned the specific phrases and patterns that appeared in those examples, but it has not seen enough variety to generalize to all forms of clickbait.
-This is the main limitation of a small dataset.
+**Why this happens:** I only had 178 clickbait headlines to train on.
+The model picked up the phrases and patterns from those examples, but 178 is not enough variety to cover all the ways clickbait can look.

 ## Dataset

-447 headlines scraped from 6 Slovak news websites using `requests` + `BeautifulSoup`, then manually reviewed one by one.
+447 headlines scraped from 6 Slovak news websites using `requests` + `BeautifulSoup`, then reviewed one by one.

 Clickbait sources: cas.sk, topky.sk
 Legitimate sources: dennikn.sk, pravda.sk, aktuality.sk, tasr.sk

 How I labeled them:

 1. First pass: labeled by source (tabloid = clickbait, quality outlet = legit)
 2. Went through all 447 headlines manually
-3. Corrected 31 labels where the source-based label was wrong
+3. Fixed 31 labels where the source-based label was wrong
 4. Removed 18 truncated headlines (ones ending with "...")

 Final split: 178 clickbait, 269 legitimate.
 I used weighted cross-entropy loss during training to handle the imbalance.